GitauHarrison/notes/2fa_flask.md

     ADMINS = os.environ.get('ADMINS')

 ```
 Our configurations are set up as secret environment variables.
 The `os.environ` is used to fetch our environment variables.
-This method of obtaining environment variables is extremely safe as the actual values of the environment variables are preserved, especially from version control.
+This method of obtaining environment variables is extremely safe since the actual values of the environment variables are preserved, especially from version control.

-We uses Python's `dotenv` package to load our enviroment variables.
+We use Python's `dotenv` package to load our enviroment variables.

 `.env` file is used to store our actual environment variables.
-The `.`(dot) preceding the file means that it is hidden.
+The `.`(dot) preceding the file name means that it is hidden.
 If you try to run the command `ls` in your root directory you will notice that the files starting with the `.` do not show up.
 However, to list every file, including the hidden files, you can run `ls -a`.

 Let us update `.env` file with our secret configurations: